 Skeletal muscle is the most abundant tissue in the vertebrate body.
 Several hundreds of muscles are present in the human body.
 They are playing an important role not only in the control of movements and posture, but they are also required for respiration, for the control of body temperature, and they exert an important metabolic function.
 Although muscles appear superficially alike at different anatomical locations, in reality there is considerably more diversity than initially believed.
 Heterogeneity is apparent during development at the molecular and cellular level.
 Multiple waves of muscle precursors with different features appear before birth and, by differentiating into syncytial fibers, contribute to muscular diversification.

-Using the skeletal muscle system, a tissue that is characterized by a particularly rich presence of stem cells, we are studying the role of key signaling cascades, such as TGFβ, Notch and Wnt pathways in the regulation of the behavior and commitment of stem cells.
-This research will ultimately contribute to our understanding of the general molecular mechanisms controlling stem cell lineage decisions and will increase our understanding of the pathologies characterized by altered stem cell functionality.
-See also Dulbecco Telethon Institute Biressi Lab at http://www.telethon.it/node/5729
+Using the skeletal muscle system, a tissue characterized by a particularly rich presence of stem cells, we are studying the role of key signaling cascades, such as TGFβ, Notch, and Wnt pathways, in regulating the behavior and commitment of stem cells.
+This research will ultimately contribute to our comprehension of the general molecular mechanisms controlling stem cell lineage decisions and will increase our understanding of the pathologies characterized by their altered functionality.

 - Stefano Biressi, PI

 - Michela Libergoli, Post-doc

 - Nike Schiavo, Research Fellow

 - Luciano Conti, Department of Cellular Computational and Integrative Biology - CIBIO, University of Trento, Italy

 - Giovanni Piccoli, Department of Cellular Computational and Integrative Biology - CIBIO, University of Trento, Italy

 - Lorenzo Giordani, Sorbonne Université, Paris, France

 - Mattia Pelizzola, Italian Institute of Technology (iit), Milan, Italy